vlstill/tedi/verification.md

 There is also some work on verifying whether a hardware implements a given memory model.
 As this problem is not directly related to software verification, we will not consider such problems.

-# Verification of Absence of SC Violations {#sec:analysis:adherence}
+# Robustness Checking {#sec:analysis:adherence}

-As the reachability problem for programs under relaxed memory models is either very expensive to solve or undecidable, an alternative approach was proposed which builds on combination of analysis under sequential consistency with a procedure which verifies that no runs under the given relaxed memory model expose behavior not exposed under SC \cite{Burckhardt2008}. he advantage of this combination is that, at least for some memory models, it has significantly lower complexity than the error reachability problem.
-For example, in the case of finite-state processes, the TSO robustness problem is in \PSPACE, the same complexity class as the SC reachability problem.
-Therefore, robustness based verification of finite-state processes under TSO is in \PSPACE while TSO error reachability is non-primitive recursive.
+As shown in the previous section, checking robustness (absence of relaxed behavior) is significantly less complex than verifying absence of errors in relaxed runs.
+For this reason, there is an interest in combination of verification under sequential consistency with robustness checker \cite{Burckhardt2008}.
+This way, it is possible to check that program is correct under SC and if all relaxed runs are equivalent to some SC runs.
+If both of these checks succeed, it is possible to conclude that program is correct under given relaxed memory model.

-However, the disadvantage of these techniques is that for correctness analysis of parallel programs they can vastly over-approximate possible errors as in practice it is often desirable to allow relaxed behaviors, provided it does not lead to an error, as it can yield much better performance.
+However, the disadvantage of this technique is that for correctness analysis of parallel programs it can vastly over-approximate possible errors and in practice it is often desirable to allow relaxed behaviors, provided it does not lead to an error, as it can yield much better performance \cite{TODO?}.

-The works \cite{Burckhardt2008, Burnim2011} build on detecting TSO (in the case of \cite{Burckhardt2008}, tool SOBER) or both TSO and PSO (\cite{Burnim2011}, tool THRILLE) violations by monitoring sequentially consistent executions of programs.
+In \cite{Burckhardt2008}, a tool SOBER which allows detection of TSO violations is presented.
+This tool works by monitoring sequentially consistent runs of the program and detecting violations which would occur under TSO.
+The monitoring algorithm is based on vector clock and axiomatic definition of TSO.

+In \cite{Burnim2011} an alternative approach to checking robustness by monitoring SC runs is presented.
+This approach allows checking robustness under both TSO and PSO and is build on the operational semantics of these memory models.
+This monitoring algorithm is implemented in the tool THRILLE and should be asymptotically faster then the one presented in \cite{Burckhardt2008} while also being sound and complete.

 A more general notion of stability (which relates two arbitrary memory models) is used in \cite{Alglave2011} which explores recovering of SC from `x86` or POWER memory model.
 The work also presents the tool \textsf{offence} which inserts synchronization into `x86` or POWER assembly to ensure stability.

-Another approach for detecting non-SC behaviour (under TSO) is presented in \cite{Bouajjani2013}.
+Another approach for checking robustness (under TSO) is presented in \cite{Bouajjani2013}.
 This approach uses a notion of *attacks*, a form of restricted out-of-order execution which witnesses SC violation.
 Authors also provide an implementation in the tool \textsc{Trencher} which uses SC model checker (Spin \cite{Holzmann1997}) as a backend for validation of attacks.

-*   \cite{Yang2004} -- Presents formal semantics for a simple programming language including its precise memory semantics.
+Concerning stronger memory models, \cite{Derevenetc2014} shows an algorithm for checking robustness under POWER, but does not provide any implementation.
+The algorithm shown in this work also assumes that the number of processes is finite and each process is a finite automaton, therefore it is not directly applicable to robustness checking of real-world programs.

-    The motivation is to provide verification procedure for detecting data races under the Java Memory Model (JMM).
+A somewhat related problem of data race detection is explored in \cite{Yang2004} for the Java Memory Model (JMM).
-    The formalization uses SC as it is sufficient for detection of data races under JMM (JMM defines data race freedom in terms on SC runs).
+In this case we ask if the program uses enough synchronization to avoid any data races.
+However, the JMM defines data races in terms of SC executions, this work formalizes only SC.
-    The entire program, memory constraits, and specification is encoded as constraint solving problem, which can be solved by constraint solver, e.g. Prolog with finite domain data as used in the presented tool
+The entire program, memory constraints, and specification is encoded as constraint solving problem, which can be solved by constraint solver, e.g. Prolog with finite domain data.
-    *DefectFindrer*.
+This work is accompanied by a tool *DefectFindrer*.

 *   \TODO{Nemos framework (Non-operational yet Executable Memory Ordering Specification) -- Nemos: A framework for axiomatc and executable specificfication of memory consistency models.}

-*   \cite{Burnim2011} -- Present algorithms for finding violations of SC under TSO or PSO.
-    The algorithm explores only SC runs while keeping additional information for violation detection.
-    The algorithm is based on operational semantics for TSO and PSO and should be asymptotically faster then the one presented in \cite{Burckhardt2008} while also being sound and complete.
-    There is also implementation in the tool THRILLE.

 # Direct Analysis Techniques